 Ringworm is another type of fungal infection that is caused by the presence of a certain type of fungi in the body.
 It gets its name from the kind of rashes that typically develop in the shape of a ring.
 The rashes are usually red and very itchy.
 It usually spreads by coming in physical contact (skin to skin) with an infected person.

 Tea Tree Oil, due to its antifungal properties is a natural remedy for treating ringworm.
-Even though studies do not hold Tea Tree Oil as a concrete remedy for this infection, several clinical trials do think that it “holds some promise.”
+Even though studies do not hold Tea Tree as a concrete remedy for this infection, several clinical trials do think that it “holds some promise.”

-Though no study has yet been conducted to display the effectiveness of Tea Tree Oil for ringworm treatment yet, several studies have found Tea Tree Oil to be effective for fungal infections such as athlete’s foot, candida and nail fungus.
+Though no study has yet been conducted to display the effectiveness of Tea Tree for ringworm treatment yet, several studies have found Tea Tree to be effective for fungal infections such as athlete’s foot, candida and nail fungus.

 Tea Tree Oil for yeast infection